|Home English Facebook Donate|

 Both the critics and defenders of the faith have compelling points to make.
 The editors of this section give their own opinion:

-There seems to be little doubt that Joseph translated the published Book of Mormon using a simple stone placed in a hat without even using the gold plates.
-Perhaps what we find most disturbing about the translation process is that it is acknowledged by the LDS apologists and occasionally by high-ranking officials such as Elder Nelson yet it still is not plainly taught to the members.
-If it's not really that important, as some LDS defenders claim, then why don't we, as a church, just acknowledge this openly and stop hiding it?
-We've only seen one LDS article in the last 35 years that has mentioned both the stone and the hat and even then only briefly.
-Also, every image that shows up in any Church magazine shows a misleading process.
+There seems to be little doubt that Joseph used a simple stone placed in a hat without using the gold plates.
+What we find most problematic isn't the translation process itself, rather, we are concerned that it is not plainly taught to the members even though Church leadership is well aware of the actual translation process and medium.
+If the process and medium are really not that important, as some LDS defenders claim, then why don't we, as a church, just acknowledge this openly and stop omitting it?

-We are also disturbed by the current trend in the church of showing pictures that portray Oliver Cowdery in full view of the plates when Joseph was translating.
-This was not what we were taught growing up in the church.
-It also doesn't make sense, if Oliver Cowdery saw the plates all the time during the months he scribed for Joseph translating the BOM, why bother having the angel show Oliver the plates again?
-Growing up in the church, we were all clearly taught that Oliver never saw the plates when he was scribing for Joseph.
+The current trend of showing pictures portraying Oliver Cowdery in full view of the plates while Joseph was translating needs to change.
+This was not what we were taught growing up in the Church.
+It also doesn't make sense, if Oliver Cowdery saw the plates all the time during the months he scribed for Joseph translating the Book of Mormon, why bother having the angel show Oliver the plates again?
+Growing up in the Church, we were all clearly taught that Oliver never saw the plates when he was scribing for Joseph.
 We were also taught that a curtain was placed between them so the scribe never saw the plates.
-Why is the church trying to change this account and also to another wrong version?
+Why is the Church trying to change this account to an inaccurate version?
 The evidence above clearly shows that Oliver never saw the plates when he was translating and that Joseph didn't even use them when he translated.

 Aside from the inaccurate translation depictions in the Ensign, the church continues to show the Joseph Smith Movie at the JS Memorial Building.
-The movie has many inaccuracies including showing Joseph translating the BOM by using the plates in full view of Hyrum and without burying his face in a hat.
+The movie has many inaccuracies including showing Joseph translating the Book of Mormon by using the plates in full view of Hyrum and without burying his face in a hat.

-Most of us could probably accept the translation method more easily if we had always been taught about the 'stone in the hat' method but we have a hard time accepting it now knowing that the leaders know about it but all the Church manuals, paintings, Church magazines, Church website, Church movies, missionary discussions, etc. purposely show a very different method.
-Even today the pictures in The Ensign and other Church magazines continue to show the more 'holy-looking' method of translation rather than what they know to be the actual method.
-One thing is for sure, we don't look at the paintings and pictures of Joseph translating the Book of Mormon the same way we used to.
+Most of us could probably accept the translation method more easily if we had always been taught about the 'stone in the hat' method but we have a hard time accepting it now knowing that the leaders knew about it but all the Church manuals, paintings, Church magazines, Church website, Church movies, missionary discussions, etc. purposely show a very different method.
+Even today the pictures in the Ensign and other Church magazines continue to show the less dodgy method of translation rather than what they know to be the actual method.

-In 2009, the Mormon apologetic organization FAIR continued to debate some of the contributors of MormonThink on the issue of the Urim & Thummim - specifically regarding why the Urim & Thummim was not returned to Joseph along with the plates after the 116 pages were lost.
+In 2009, the Mormon apologetic organization FAIR continued to debate some of the contributors of MormonThink on the issue of the Urim and Thummim - specifically regarding why the Urim and Thummim was not returned to Joseph along with the plates after the 116 pages were lost.
 The interesting back and forth analysis is found here: http://www.mormonthink.com/fairseerstones.htm

-Editor comment: On the PBS Special, LDS apologist Daniel Peterson says that the stone Joseph used to translate the BOM with is something we don't know much about except that it was found in the vicinity of Cumorah.
+Editor comment: On the PBS Special, LDS apologist Daniel Peterson says that the stone Joseph used to translate the Book of Mormon with is something we don't know much about except that it was found in the vicinity of Cumorah.
 That is Peterson's attempt to make it sound as if the stone was something that the Nephites had used or something anciently divine.
-In reality, Peterson is undoubtedly aware that the stone was found some 20 feet underground on Willard Chase's property when Joseph and his brother Hyrum were digging a well for Mr. Chase years before the gold plates were even given to Joseph.
+In reality, Peterson is undoubtedly aware that the stone was found some 24 feet underground on Mason Chase's property when Joseph and his brother Hyrum were digging a well for Mr. Chase years before the gold plates were even given to Joseph.
 He also neglected to say that the church still has this stone in their possession.